-Officially called the “Cathédrale Notre-Dame-de-l’Assomption,” the tall gothic cathedral from the 13th-century is Clermont-Ferrand’s most iconic sight as the spires stand at over 95 m, high above most of the city buildings.
+Officially called the “Cathédrale Notre-Dame-de-l’Assomption,” the tall gothic cathedral from the 13th-century is Clermont-Ferrand’s most iconic sight as the spires stand at over 312 feet (95 meters) high above most of the city buildings.
 Made of the local black volcanic rock, the Clermont-Ferrand Cathedral is a must-see!

 Click here for more photos and details of the Clermont-Ferrand Cathedral.

 You most likely own or owned a pair of Michelin tires.
 Find out more about the brand history at the Michelin Group’s museum, which takes you through an interactive experience.

 For great views over Clermont-Ferrand and of the cathedral, head to the hilltop parc.
 Go for a stroll along the flower banks, watch the locals jogging or walking their dogs, kids having fun on the playground.
 An excellent place to hang.